Safeguarding for Parents

 We have put together this booklet to give you some information about how we meet our safeguarding and child protection responsibilities.
 We have also included some tips to help you to keep your child safe.

-Our designated person for child protection is our Head Teacher:
+Our Designated Safeguarding Lead is our Head Teacher:

 Mrs Julie Stuart